jessdriscoll/jessdriscoll.github.io/_posts/2002/2002-01-04-reading-log.md

 May 31, 2002
 American Whiskey Bar by Michael Turner

+>I assure you that I will continue to go out of my way to tell you, if ever you want me to at any time, at any place, wherever you may be everything this movie has done, everything this movie is capable of doing, and, for as long as I live, everything this movie is not.
+(182)

 June 03, 2002
 The Catcher in the Rye by J.D.
 Salinger